Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Assumptions-and-Evaluation.md

 ![image](/assets/images/linear_vs_nonlinear_residual_plots.png?raw=true){: .center-image }

-The non-linear pattern is overwhelmingly obvious in the residual plots.
-You may be wondering why we bothered plotting at all since we saw the non-linear trend when plotting the observed data.
+The nonlinear pattern is overwhelmingly obvious in the residual plots.
+You may be wondering why we bothered plotting at all since we saw the nonlinear trend when plotting the observed data.
 That works well for low dimensional cases that are easy to visualize but how will you know if you have more than 2-3 features?
 The residual plot is a powerful tool in that case and something you should leverage often.

 Let's now plot a histogram of residuals to see if they're Normally distributed for the linear case.